RalfJung/rust-101/README.md

 This documents Rust-101, a tutorial for the [Rust language](http://www.rust-lang.org/).

+**Note that this tutorial was written for Rust 1.3 in 2015, and the language evolved a lot since then.
+Some of the idioms presented here may no longer reflect current practice.**

 ## Online tutorial

 The most accessible form of the tutorial is its